dw251414/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
 ---
 ### Background
-Create entity relationship diagrams, perform data modeling, and complete analysis on an employee database using SQL techniques.
+    Complete analysis on an employee database using SQL techniques.

-### What You're Creating
+## What You're Creating

 This new assignment consists of two technical analysis deliverables and a written report.
 Further description below: